 Put up with it.
 Sometimes it’s best just to realize there’s going to be some differences and put up with the current situation; make the best of it.

-Fire your attorney: First are these eight things you better think about if you might fire your attorney:
+Fire your attorney: First are these seven things you better think about if you might fire your attorney:

 - How good is your case?
-If you have a good case it’s easy enough to get another attorney.
+If you have a great case it’s easy enough to get another good attorney.
 If your case is not so good, then no other attorney may be interested in helping you.
-Be careful here.
-If your case is not so good and you complain too loudly or unfairly, the attorney may fire you.
-Many workers comp attorneys will stick with a case that goes bad, but not with a bad case for an obnoxious client.
+If your case is not so good and you fire your lawyer, then you may be on your own.
+Many workers comp attorneys will be slow to take a marginal case where the previous lawyer was fired.

-- Look at your fee agreement and see if it contains language you agreed to about what would happen in this circumstance.
-If it does then you agreed to that, so think carefully about what it means.
+- Look at your current fee agreement and see what says about what will happen if you fire that lawyer.
+Anything you agreed to is important, so think carefully about what it means.

 - Keep in mind the new lawyer you hire may be better, worse, or no different.
 How many times have you had to change attorneys?